studygolang/gctt-godoc/Source/builtin/builtin.md

     Slice: The size specifies the length.
 The capacity of the slice is equal to its length.
-A second integer argument may be provided to specify a different capacity; it must be no smaller than the length, so make([]int, 0, 10) allocates a slice of length 0 and capacity 10.
+A second integer argument may be provided to specify a different capacity; it must be no smaller than the length.
+For example, make([]int, 0, 10) allocates an underlying array of size 10 and returns a slice of length 0 and capacity 10 that is backed by this underlying array.
     Map: An empty map is allocated with enough space to hold the specified number of elements.
 The size may be omitted, in which case a small starting size is allocated.